OpenDataServices/developer-docs/working-off-line.md

 GitHub issues can be grabbed (see above)

 We use Content Delivery Networks quite often for style and layout (e.g.
-Bootstrap), sometimes these can be apain off-line.
+Bootstrap), sometimes these can be a pain off-line.